 Attendance: The instructor maintains records of the student's attendance and submission of assignments throughout the semester.
-The student is expected to attend at least eighty percent (80%) of the total class meetings and submit at least eighty percent (80%) of the total class assignments to have the best chance of success.
+The student is expected to attend at least eighty percent (80%) of the total class meetings and submit at least eighty percent (80%) of the total class meetings and submit at least eighty percent (80%) of the total class assignments to have the best chance of success.
 If you fail to complete and turn in an assignment (for any reason) by the specified date and time, then it will count against your 80%.
-For this class, if the number of assignments (including assignments and tests) you fail to turn in goes over ten, you will be dropped from the class with either an X (if you exceed that number before the drop date) or an F (if you exceed that number after the drop date).
-If your number of absences goes above twelve, you will be dropped from the class with either an X (if you exceed that number before the drop date) or an F (if you exceed that number after the drop date).
+For this class, if the number of assignments (including assignments and tests) you fail to turn in goes over ten, you may be dropped from the class with either an X (if you exceed that number before the drop date) or an F (if you exceed that number of absences goes above twelve, you will be dropped from the class with either an X (if you exceed that number after the drop date).
 Class attendance may be taken at any time during the class period, so please do not be late or leave early.
 Leaving early and/or being tardy will be considered $\frac{1}{2}$ absence.